The impact of daily stress on autoimmune conditions

 Stress has a detrimental effect on immune health

-For most people, stress is an everyday experience, caused by all the small hassles you encounter in your daily life.
+For most people, stress is an everyday experience caused by all the small hassles you encounter in your daily life.
 But stress is also one of the key triggers of Hashimoto’s flare-ups, which contributes to faster aging (1).

 Adrenaline and cortisol activate immune cells through small extensions on the immune cell surface, called receptors.
-When this happens, immune cells prepare to charge against the “enemy” (4), one of the hallmarks of a long-term stress exposure (5).
-Long-term stress leads to chronic inflammation, and increases the risk of developing autoimmune conditions (6).
+When this happens, immune cells prepare to charge against the “enemy” (4), one of the hallmarks of long-term stress exposure (5).
+Long-term stress leads to chronic inflammation and increases the risk of developing autoimmune conditions (6).

 How stress ages the immune system

-As people age, their bodies becomes less capable to respond well to stress, as certain regions of the brain are no longer able to react to stress signals in a timely way (13), and thus the stress hormone cortisol takes a longer time to be suppressed.
-Long term exposure to cortisol will enhance inflammation (10).
+As people age, their bodies becomes less capable to respond well to stress, as certain regions of the brain are no longer able to react to stress signals in a timely way (13).
+Thus, the stress hormone cortisol takes a longer time to be suppressed.
+Long term exposure to cortisol enhances inflammation (10).

 Stress and sleep

-Emotional stress and start of the disease
+Emotional stress and the start of disease